 Medical Ptosis Surgery

-Ptosis repair becomes medically necessary when the upper eyelid blocks vision and forces your forehead muscles to overwork to keep the eye open.
+Ptosis repair becomes medically necessary when the upper eyelid blocks vision because the levator muscle has weakened or stretched and can no longer raise the eyelid to a functional position.
 Younger patients may compensate with different muscles, while older patients often struggle with both weakened muscles and excess skin.
 Congenital ptosis in children requires early correction because prolonged obstruction can affect visual development.

 An oculoplastic surgeon documents how eyelid height, muscle strength, and forehead compensation affect daily life.
 Insurance companies require proof that the obstruction occurs naturally, not only when the brows are lifted.